Darckore/tnac/docs/README.md

 Names are identifiers preceded by `#` - `#command_name`

-Here's an example of a command which takes an int literal, a string and an identifier:
+Here's an example of a command which takes an int literal, a string, and an identifier:
 ```
 #command 42 'string of chars' x
 ```